-From the 11th century to the end of the Middle Ages, stone castles were built all over England, Wales, Scotland & Ireland as a form of defence and to show off wealth and power.
+From the Norman Conquest to the end of the Middle Ages, stone castles were built all over England, Wales, Scotland & Ireland.
+Castles were a form of defence and also to show off wealth and power.
 Later castles were built using brick.

-Apart from the building themselves there are written accounts of what life was like in a medieval castle.
-One of the best descriptions is in a series of letters between members of the Paston family who lived in Norfolk in the 15th century.
+Written accounts survive of what life was like in a medieval castle.
+One of these in a series of letters between members of the Paston family who lived in Norfolk in the 15th century.
 You can find out about them and lots more about other castles here.

 You can also find out more about castles on the BBC Bitesize website,

 Some of the most important castles during the Wars of the Roses were:

 Richard II was imprisoned and died here after Henry IV usurped his throne.

 In 1454 Henry Duke of Exeter was a prisoner her.
 In 1460 the Lancastrian leaders stayed here before the Battle of Wakefield.

 Later the castle belonged to Richard Duke of Gloucester (who became Richard III).
 He stayed here several times and in 1483 he sent three of his enemies to be executed at Pontefract: Anthony Woodville, Richard Grey and Thomas Vaughan.